 I get teased constantly about being on Twitter by my friends and family who are not.
 They see it as a mindless waste of time and though it sure can be, I can attest to the real value of this particular social media tool.
 I’ve met and made real friends, developed client relationships and participated in a ton of events, from wine tastings to making my own charcuterie.
 This past summer, I started tweeting with a woman who lives across the river from St. Louis, MO; my hometown.
 I actually grew up in the suburbs of St. Louis and never ventured downtown much except to go to the zoo or Forest Park but I’ve loved seeing some areas of town revisited and hearing about all of the places Cindy (@mcharcuterie) frequents during her seemingly nonstop adventures to find something good to eat or drink.

 One day last July, Cindy was venturing to a place I think she might need to buy stock in.
-Bobby’s Frozen Custard is a well known for some of the best frozen custard in town (yes, St. Louis folks know that too!).
+Bobby’s Frozen Custard is well known for some of the best frozen custard in town (yes, St. Louis folks know that too!).
 She had mentioned how much she loved these Rice Krispie Treats often enough and one day, in the MIDDLE of summer, she asked if she could send me one.
 I laughed because it was so blasted hot, but gave her my address and thought maybe in the fall it would be fun to try one.
-Lo and behold a box arrived the next day, over-nighted from St. Louis area with a cold pack to keep this delicious treat from melting into a puddle.
+Lo and behold a box arrived the next day, overnight from the St. Louis area with a cold pack to keep this delicious treat from melting into a puddle.
 Winner!!
 And it was everything my hometown friend had promised.
 Chewy rice crispy treats covered with a layer of caramel and then covered with pecans.
 She was hoping I would recreate this treasure and I was on it!

 So why am I posting now?
 Well, first they were a pain; covering the Rice Krispie treats that I molded around a stick with caramel was no easy task in a home kitchen.
 Maybe that’s because I went a bit overboard with the size?
 It was a big treat but mine were bigger.
 I mean like HUGE.
 I didn’t figure out how much girth that caramel and nuts would add and once completed…they weighed almost a pound.
 Yes…I said a POUND!
-So, to eat them, (really the word devour could be used) they weren’t so great for one and the novelty of the stick was soon lost in cutting them into pieces to share.
+So, to eat them, (really the word devour could be used) the novelty of the stick was soon lost in cutting them into pieces to share.
 I still thought I would share but time got away from me and they were relegated to the back of my mind, never totally lost but sort of forgotten, I won’t deny.

 As luck would have it, I made a trip to Jerry’s Nut House when I participated in a local Swap Meet (I took my Wood Butter and came home with fresh veggies, cookies, bitters and some homemade tea!).
 If you think the candy rack at the local grocery store is enticing (or your kids do) then this is a sight to behold.
 Walls and walls of every treat imaginable.
 Jerry found out I had a blog and offered me some goodies to try and I thought best if my choices were conducive to what would appeal to my readers…many who are bakers and cookie makers.
 So we devised a plan and last week I received a fabulous box of goodies.